glymphie/CTFdeploy/docs/yaml_setup.md

 ## challenges
 The `challenges` section defines premade challenges and their categories.
 Categories are defined as dictionaries and their challenges as dictionaries.
-The challenges are defined as dictionaries with their config as lists with list members.
+The challenges are defined as dictionaries with their config as lists with list members or strings.
 Categories must have a challenge associated with them.

 ##### Must-have